Sheet Metal Fabrication & Assembly

 JPG or JEPG - Joint Photographic Experts Group

-MasterCam (MDX, MC8, MC9, SET) - PDES - Product
+MasterCam (MDX, MC8, MC9, SET)

-Data.
-A standard format for exchanging data between advanced CAD and CAM
+PDES – Product Data Exchange using STEP, Standard for the Exchange of Product Model Data.
+A standard format for exchanging data between advanced CAD and CAM programs.

 PDF - Portable Document Format